#social-inequality

 Children under six should avoid screen time, French medical experts say

-Children under the age of six should not be exposed to screens to avoid permanent damage to their brain development, according to French medical experts.
+Children under six should avoid screens to prevent brain development damage, according to French health experts.

 Film